 Check out our other interview with Ryan Shelton, Ph.D, CEO of PhotoniCare >

-Come visit us at SPIE Photonics West.
-Accumold is a world leader in optics and medical micro molding and we love to highlight leading minds in the field.
+Because Accumold is a world leader in optics and medical micro molding, we love to highlight other world leaders and minds in the field.